Zacks Earnings Trends Highlights: Caterpillar, JPMorgan and CSX

 Here are the key points:

+- Q2 results have largely met expectations, with growth on the weak side and positive EPS beats about in-line with historical trends.
+Revenue growth has been a lot better compared to earnings, but fewer companies are beating top-line estimates.

-- The earnings and revenue growth pace for these 138 index members is unsurprisingly very weak relative to other recent periods.
-The proportion of these index members beating EPS estimates is about in-line with historical trends, but positive revenue surprises are modestly on the low side.
+- Relative to the preceding quarter for these 305 index members, earnings growth is weaker, but positive EPS surprises are about in-line with historical trends.
+Revenue growth is modestly better, while positive EPS and revenue surprises are on the weaker side.

-- For the Finance sector, we now have Q2 results from 54.5% of the sector's market cap in the index.
-Total earnings for these Finance companies are up +4.1% on +3.2% higher revenues, with 71.8% beating EPS estimates and 66.7% beating revenue estimates.
+- For the Technology sector, we now have Q2 results from 76.6% of the sector's market cap in the index.
+Total earnings for these Tech companies are down -3.8% on +6.1% higher revenues, with 71.9% beating EPS estimates and 59.4% beating revenue estimates.

-- Q2 earnings growth is expected to be negative for 9 of the 16 Zacks sectors, with Basic Materials and Conglomerates as double-digit decliners, while Technology, and Construction are expected to fall nearly -9%
+- Q2 earnings growth is expected to be negative for 9 of the 16 Zacks sectors, with Basic Materials, Energy and Consumer Staples as double-digit decliners, while Technology, and Construction are expected to fall -8.1% and -4.4%, respectively.

-- For the small-cap S&P 600 index, we now have Q2 results from 76 index members.
-Total earnings for these 76 companies are down -5.7% from the same period last year on +2.7% higher revenues, with 68.4% beating EPS estimates and 63.2% beating revenue estimates.
+- For the small-cap S&P 600 index, we now have Q2 results from 231 index members.
+Total earnings for these 231 companies are up 0.3% from the same period last year on +2.6% higher revenues, with 66.7% beating EPS estimates and 58.0% beating revenue estimates.

-We now have Q2 results from 138 S&P 500 members that combined account for 35.7% of the index's total market capitalization.
-Total earnings for these 138 index members are up 2.8% from the same period last year on +3.4% higher revenues, with 79.0% beating EPS estimates and 59.4% beating revenue estimates.
+We now have Q2 results from 305 S&P 500 members that combined account for 72.6% of the index's total market capitalization.
+Total earnings for these 305 index members are down -3.5% from the same period last year on +4.7% higher revenues, with 77.7% beating EPS estimates and 57.7% beating revenue estimates.

-The earnings and revenue growth for these 138 index members is modestly below what we saw from this same sample of results in the preceding period.
+The earnings for these 305 index members is modestly below what we saw from this same sample of results in the preceding period, while revenue growth is marginally better.
 The growth pace is materially below what we had seen in earlier periods, but we knew that already.

 Importantly, a number of major companies have guided lower for the current and coming quarters.
 If this trend continues, we will likely a bigger drop in estimates for Q3 than we saw ahead of the start of the Q2 earnings season.